BlueCutOfficial/css-modules-to-scoped-css/README.md

 # css-modules-to-scoped-css

 This repository serves as a demo to migrate from [ember-css-modules](https://github.com/salsify/ember-css-modules) to [ember-scoped-css](https://github.com/soxhub/ember-scoped-css).
+It was created as part of the [Ember Initiative](https://mainmatter.com/ember-initiative/) led by Mainmatter.
+The Ember Initiative aims to secure the Ember ecosystem on the long run with continuous development and improvements.
+[Get in touch](https://mainmatter.com/contact/) with us to support the initiative and decide on our team's priorities.

 ## Motivation

 The Ember community wants to bring Vite to Ember apps.
-As part of the [Ember Initiative](https://mainmatter.com/ember-initiative/) led by Mainmatter, the Ember Initiative team started an audit of the top 100 addons on [Ember Observer](https://emberobserver.com/).
+In this context, the Ember Initiative team started an audit of the top 100 addons on [Ember Observer](https://emberobserver.com/).
 Are these addons compatible with modern Ember apps building with Vite?
 Do some of them require rework?
-Or even should they be abandonned in favor of a different solution?
+Or should they even be abandonned in favor of a different solution?

 [ember-css-modules](https://github.com/salsify/ember-css-modules) is a widely used addon that brings CSS modules to classic Ember apps.
 However, it was identified as an addon that should be replaced with a different solution before moving to `@embroider/vite`.
 The problem is that it relies too much on classic-world semantic, and new options came up to bring CSS modules to modern Ember apps.